Nemophila parviflora

-Nemophila parviflora, the smallflower nemophila, small-flowered nemophila or oak-leaved nemophila, is a dicot in the borage family, Boraginaceae, in the waterleaf subfamily, Hydrophylloideae.
+Nemophila parviflora is known as the smallflower nemophila, small-flowered nemophila or oak-leaved nemophila.
+The genus Nemophila is placed in the family Hydrophyllaceae.

 The plant is native to the low to moderate elevation forests and chaparral and oak woodlands of western North America, from California to British Columbia and Utah.

 Description

 Nemophila parviflora is an annual herb that grows in the spring.

 The flowers are bowl-shaped, white to lavender, solitary from leaf axils.
 The corolla is up to 4.5 millimeters wide.
 The leaves are 10–35 mm long and 8–25 mm wide.
 They have 2 pairs of lateral lobes and the lobes are entire.

 The fruit is a capsule with a single seed.